 64% of millennials state they post about their holiday on social media.

 The ‘Instagrammable’ holiday has been a hot topic in the past few years, with many travel brands wanting to portray their travel experiences as the best out there.
 Travel brands are even going to the extent to teach their customers on taking the best photos, such as Virgin Limited Edition who have trained its staff at the Ulusaba Private Game Reserve to help guests spot wildlife and take expert pictures on safari.
-You can find out more about how we use these trends in our digital marketing & travel services here, or you can contact our team directly if you want to have a chat about it.
+You can find out more about how we use these trends in our travel digital marketing services here, or you can contact our team directly if you want to have a chat about it.